open-mmlab/mmcv/docs/faq.md

        The compatibility issue could happen when  using old GPUS, e.g., Tesla K80 (3.7) on colab.

     3. Check whether the running environment is the same as that when mmcv/mmdet is compiled.
-       For example, you may compile mmcv using CUDA 10.0 bug run it on CUDA9.0   environments.
+       For example, you may compile mmcv using CUDA 10.0 bug run it on CUDA9.0   environments

 - "undefined symbol" or "cannot open xxx.so"

     1. If those symbols are CUDA/C++ symbols (e.g., libcudart.so or GLIBCXX), check
-       whether the CUDA/GCC runtimes are the same as those used for compiling mmcv.
+       whether the CUDA/GCC runtimes are the same as those used for compiling mmcv

-    2. If those symbols are Pytorch symbols (e.g., symbols containing caffe, aten, and TH), check whether the Pytorch version is the same as that used for compiling mmcv.
+    2. If those symbols are Pytorch symbols (e.g., symbols containing caffe, aten, and TH), check whether the Pytorch version is the same as that used for compiling mmcv

-    3. Run `python mmdet/utils/collect_env.py` to check whether PyTorch, torchvision, and MMCV are built by and running on the same environment.
+    3. Run `python mmdet/utils/collect_env.py` to check whether PyTorch, torchvision, and MMCV are built by and running on the same environment

 - "RuntimeError: CUDA error: invalid configuration argument"

     This error may be due to your poor GPU.
-Try to decrease the value of [THREADS_PER_BLOCK](https://github.com/open-mmlab/mmcv/blob/cac22f8cf5a904477e3b5461b1cc36856c2793da/mmcv/ops/csrc/common_cuda_helper.hpp#L10) and recompile mmcv.
+Try to decrease the value of [THREADS_PER_BLOCK](https://github.com/open-mmlab/mmcv/blob/cac22f8cf5a904477e3b5461b1cc36856c2793da/mmcv/ops/csrc/common_cuda_helper.hpp#L10) and recompile mmcv

 - "RuntimeError: nms is not compiled with GPU support"